 In this paper we reason about the computational complexity of deciding if a given STG has a consistent and complete state coding, viewing the consistency problem separately.
-We obtain new results for STGs whose underlying nets are marked graphs and free-choice nets; for completeness, we also sketch some straightforward results for STGs with more general underlying nets (bounded or even arbitrary).
+We obtain new results for STGs whose underlying nets are marked graphs and free-choice nets; for completeness, we also sketch some straightforward results for STGs whose underlying nets are more general-bounded or even arbitrary.